IBM/depiction/workshops/20200125_AMLD2020/README.md

 | 10:30-11:15 | (Exercise 2) Breast cancer image classification.  | An-phi Nguyen           |
 | 11:15-11:45 | (Exercise 3) Understanding transcription factors binding. | An-phi Nguyen          |
 | 11:45-12:30 | (Exercise 4) PaccMann: what to do for multimodal data. | Matteo Manica           |

+## Slides

+The slides can be found on Box: https://ibm.box.com/v/amld-2020-depiction